+Step 1:

-Step 1: DROP your Exjade dispersible tablet(s) into a glass of orange juice, apple juice, or water.
+DROP your Exjade dispersible tablet(s) into a glass of orange juice, apple juice, or water.
 You can also use the Exjade mixer bottle.
 Make sure that you use the exact amount of liquid directed by your doctor.

-Step 2: STIR the liquid and Exjade tablet(s) completely until you have an even mixture.
-The consistency of the mixture may be thick.
+Step 2: STIR until the Exjade tablet(s) completely dissolve.
+The liquid in the glass will look cloudy and the consistency of the mixture may be thick.

 Step 3: DRINK all of the Exjade mixture immediately.
-Add more juice or water to mix with anything that's left over.
-Then drink that liquid.
+Then add a little water or juice to what is left in the glass, swirl the liquid around and drink that, too.

-Do not chew or swallow tablets whole and do not break or crush the tablets.
-Do not dissolve your Exjade dispersible tablets in fizzy drinks or in milk.
+Do not chew or swallow tablets whole.
+Do not break or crush the tablets.
+Do not dissolve your Exjade dispersible tablets in fizzy drinks or milk.